mendersoftware/mender-docs/05.Client-configuration/02.Identity/docs.md

 Which exact attributes are chosen to define an identity depends on the identity scheme of a given system.

-The Mender client allows the user to arbitrarily define the identity attributes, so that Mender can adapt to the identity scheme of any environment.
+The Mender client allows the user to define the identity attributes, which means that Mender can adapt to the identity scheme of any environment.
 However, Mender imposes the following requirements for device identities: